Tom Djäwa: Dancing for Queen Elizabeth II

-In 1954, Djäwa and six other men travelled to Toowoomba to perform a ceremonial dance for the queen of England, Queen Elizabeth II, and the Duke of Edinburgh.
-According to Ann Wells, the wife of Edgar Wells, Djäwa had seen this event as "...a treasured and instructive journey into a new world."
+In 1954, Djäwa and six other men traveled to Toowoomba to perform a ceremonial dance for Queen Elizabeth II and the Duke of Edinburgh.
+This event was held in the spirit of educating outsiders through the art of performance.
+The dance group consisted of Djäwa and five other men.
+According to Ann Wells, the wife of Edgar Wells, “It was a disquieting experience for most of the men to see the luxurious side of life but Djäwa had seen this event as "...a treasured and instructive journey into a new world."

 Collections

 Some of Djäwa's works are displayed in these museums collections: